Skip to main content

 August

 You’ll probably still be doing some harvesting in August.
 As you head into the fall, you may not want to grow many more vegetables.
-However, if you decide to, foods like spinach that tend to be heartier might be alright.
+However, if you decide to plant during this time, only one type of food might work:

 September